slr71/notes/dnd/dragonlance.md

 wearing the Dragon Army cloaks, they think that we're them.
 We convince them to let us pass.

 We continue along, and a water elemental and a mirid attack us.
 We kill the water elemental and the mirid.

+## November 16, 2024

+We enter a roomin the temple, and Quira recognizes that the relief of Paladine is on the altar, and we all feel that the enscriptions are watching us.
+We are all healed as if by the heal spell.
+A white light envelops the dragon lance, and we hear a voice saing that the it has been reforged.
+"Get to the Threshold of the Heavens," the voice tells us.

+As we approach the Threshold of the Heavens, four Sivak Draconians are guarding the gates.
+One of them asks us the password, so we tell it and it allows us to pass.
+We make it up to the base of the stairs.
+We enter the tower and fight a Bozak Draconian and a Bone Devil.
+After defeating them, we ascend the tower and make it to the third floor where we get in a fight with two Aurak Draconians.
+Kari kills one of them in one turn.
+We left in the midst of the first round.